toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

 :code:`WeightedCSP` objects are used in ToulBar2 to define the optimization or decision problems.
 The problem is expressed as a set of discrete variables that are connected to each other through cost functions (or constraints).

-As ToulBar2 is an optimization framework, an optional upper bound can be provided to the solver object in order to exclude any solution which value exceed this bound.
+As ToulBar2 is an optimization framework, an optional upper bound can be provided to the solver object in order to exclude any solution whose value exceeds this bound.
-In the case of a sudoku puzzle, since the problem does not contain a numerical objective, an upper bound of 1 can be chosen.
+In the case of a Sudoku puzzle, since the problem does not contain a numerical objective, an upper bound of 1 can be chosen.

+In order to compile the following code, assuming we are in the main ToulBar2 source repository, the same compilation flags as used to compile :code:`libtb2.so` must be used:
+:code:`g++ -DBOOST -DLONGDOUBLE_PROB -DLONGLONG_COST -I./src -o sudoku sudoku_tutorial.cpp libtb2.so

 .. highlight:: c++